 - 2. Whisk the dry ingredients together in a large bowl.
 Mix the wet ingredients in a 2-cup measuring cup, beginning with warm water.1 cup organic sorghum flour, 1 cup tapioca flour, 1 cup brown rice flour, 1 tablespoon raw sugar, 1 tablespoon xanthan gum, 1 ½ teaspoon sea salt, 2 teaspoons instant yeast*

 - 4. Scrape batter into prepared pan.
-Cover loosely with oiled plastic and allow to rise in a warm place for an hour.
+Cover loosely with oiled plastic and allow to rise in a warm place until almost doubled in volume, about an hour.

 - 5. Bake in a preheated 350°F (177°C) oven for 40 minutes or until an instant-read thermometer reads 190°F (88°C) when inserted into the centre.